Settlement · Glyphosate · NHL Cancer HOT

 • Claim Submission Deadline (Subclass 1): 180 days after the effective date

-• Claim Deadline (Subclass 2): Within 6 years of NHL diagnosis or before 16th Annual Payment Date
+• Claim Deadline (Subclass 2): Within 6 years of NHL diagnosis or before the 16th Annual Payment Date

 • First Payment: $500 million within 10 business days of preliminary approval